httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 make use of features of the lower layer in order to provide some integrity protection; for instance TCP checksums or TLS records [RFC2818].

-This document defines the representation digest integrity mechanism that acts on representation data and the content digest integrity mechanism that acts instead on the conveyed content.
+This document defines two digest integrity mechanisms for HTTP.
+First, representation data integrity, which acts on representation data.
+Second, content digest integrity, which acts on conveyed content.
-They operate independent of transport integrity, offering the potential to detect programming errors and corruption of data in flight or at rest.
+Both mechanisms operate independent of transport integrity, offering the potential to detect programming errors and corruption of data in flight or at rest.
 They can be used across multiple hops in order to provide end-to-end